-Blackie’s Red Letter Library, Red Letter Poets, etc. with Glasgowian arts and crafts designs
+Blackie’s Red Letter Library, Red Letter Poets, etc. with Glaswegian arts and crafts designs

 Salvador Dali illustrations: Dali illustrated many books in the 1950s and copies of reprint series (such as the Illustrated Modern Library) with his illustrations can be valuable.

 AbeBooks.com: Of all the online used book sites, AbeBooks has the best quality control of entries and ease of searching.
-Useful for finding start and end dates of series (in tandem with WorldCat), seeing images of series books (if an image is included of the book).
+Useful for finding start and end dates of series (in tandem with WorldCat), and seeing images of series books (if an image of the book is included).
 Also useful for buying books.
-Limitations include the large number of books without images, dealers who do not indicate series names in the entries, and the listing of books without jackets under the “dust jacket included” category (often with the false statement “issued without jacket”).
+Limitations include a large number of books without images, dealers who do not indicate series names in the entries, and the listing of books without jackets under the “dust jacket included” category (often with the false statement “issued without a jacket”).

 Chronicling America: Hundreds of historical U.S. newspapers from 1836-1922 scanned and searchable.
-Good source for book reviews, advertisements, etc.
+A good source for book reviews, advertisements, etc.

 Dictionary of Literary Biography: available to academic institutions online, this resource has extensive author, book, and publisher history information.

 The Directory of American Book Publishing, from Founding Fathers to Today’s Conglomerates.
 George Thomas Kurian.
 New York: Simon and Schuster, 1975.
-A useful, succinct supplement to the massive four volume A History of Book Publishing in the United States by Tebbel (see below).
-Kuran’s book includes entries for hundreds of publishers with brief historical facts about each.
+A useful, succinct supplement to the massive four-volume A History of Book Publishing in the United States by Tebbel (see below).
+Kurian’s book includes entries for hundreds of publishers with brief historical facts about each.
 Out of print, but gently-used inexpensive ex-library copies can be found on internet book sites.

-Google Books: for old publisher advertisements, series lists, dates.
-Limited by lack of access to full text versions of many of the books Google has scanned.
-There are more full view scans from about 1910 and earlier.
-Search for a series name then sort the entries by date to trace a series from start to end.
+Google Books: for old publisher advertisements, series lists, and dates.
+Limited by lack of access to full-text versions of many of the books Google has scanned.
+There are full-view scans from about 1910 and earlier.
+Search for a series name, then sort the entries by date to trace a series from start to end.

 HathiTrust: “a partnership of academic and research institutions, offering a collection of millions of titles digitized from libraries around the world.”
-Access to older magazines, journals and publications which have some contemporary reprint series information.
+Access to older magazines, journals, and publications with contemporary reprint series information.